skgsergio/tc66c-toolkit/README.md

 ## Disclaimer

-**This project has been 99.99% vivecoded and was not reviewed at all.** It can and will contain bugs, and the experience and UX might not be the best one.
+**This project has been 99.99% vivecoded and was not reviewed at all.** It can and will contain bugs, and the UX might not be the best one.
 Use at your own risk.

 The firmware update feature has been tested by myself on two devices, updating from versions 1.09 and 1.12 to 1.18, and also flashing 1.18 over a corrupted device (yes, the firmware update code didn't work on the first try) returning it to life, so it should be pretty safe to use.